onfido/onfido-android-sdk/README.md

     -d 'last_name=Smith'
 ```

 The JSON response will return an `id` field containing a UUID that identifies the applicant.
-Once you pass the applicant ID to the SDK, documents and live photos and videos uploaded by that instance of the SDK will be associated with that applicant.
+Once you pass the applicant ID to the SDK, documents, photos, videos and motion captures uploaded by that instance of the SDK will be associated with that applicant.

 ### 4. Configure the SDK with a token

 You'll need to generate and include an SDK token every time you initialize the SDK.
 To generate an SDK token, make a request to the ['generate SDK token' endpoint](https://documentation.onfido.com/#generate-web-sdk-token).

 ```shell